A Rogue Carver on the Loose in Italy

 Part 5, A Very Good Friday in Pisa

-As the third week of my Italian adventure draws to a close I find I am developing quite a fondness for the railway system, and so when the day came to explore Pisa, western Tuscany’s mega-monster tourist attraction, the decision to take the train was a simple and obvious one, for while my last post extolled the joys of roaming Tuscany’s wonderful mountain roads by car there seemed absolutely no point putting myself through the tension and anxiety of navigating the confusing congestion that inevitably engulf a city of Pisa’s global renown.
+When the day came to explore Pisa, western Tuscany’s mega-monster tourist attraction, the decision to take the train was a simple and obvious one, for while my last post extolled the joys of roaming Tuscany’s wonderful mountain roads by car there seemed absolutely no point putting myself through the tension and anxiety of navigating the confusing congestion that inevitably engulf a city of Pisa’s global renown.

 And so, bang on time, as they always seem to be, my ride arrived late in the morning of Friday the eighteenth of April, 2014 and whisked me directly to Pisa in minutes flat, and as with all the train rides I have enjoyed these past weeks the carriage was clean, unvandalized, the seats comfortable and relaxing as we flew through the countryside with impressive speed.

 On my arrival at Pisa however I was unaware of the fact that there are not one but two railway stations in the city center and as I picked my way through the strangely humble and domesticated landscape pondering the complete lack of civic grandeur, all of a sudden, quite unexpectedly – bingo!
-There is was, the famous tower peeking up between the parked cars.
+There it was, the famous tower peeking up between the parked cars.
 How could that be?
 According to my research the Duomo and its lilting bell tower were supposed to be on the other side of town, across the Arno, and so immediately my master plan had been scuppered.
 I had intended to spend the bulk of the day wandering the ancient city center, busying myself with the multitude of museums, churches, streets and sights that I had read about when planning my trip.
 I’d learned about the hordes that descend each morning to swarm the Piazza del Miracoli in quite miraculous numbers and had concocted a plan to save the best for last, as it were, and arrive at an appointed hour whereby I imagined them all to be eating dinner.
 But alas, that was not quite to be, for the strangely desolate station that greeted my arrival had literally turned my map upside down, and here I was staring directly at the iconic tower not two minutes after hopping off the train.

-Picking way through the sea of venders encamped by the ancient city walls I crossed the threshold of the gate and stumbled upon a scene of utter tumult, and the closer I came to the tower the more I became aware of a sort of massed frenzy, until, arriving at an apparently prized spot just yards from the foot of the tower I began to wonder whether my fellow tourists had all dropped acid with their continental breakfasts as all social barriers, all societal norms appeared to have been abandoned as seemingly ordinary people, from every corner of the world, gleefully indulged in the most spectacular show of uninhibited public exhibitionism I have ever witnessed.
+Picking my way through the sea of vendors encamped by the ancient city walls I crossed the threshold of the gate and stumbled upon a scene of utter tumult, and the closer I came to the tower the more I became aware of a sort of massed frenzy, until, arriving at an apparently prized spot just yards from the foot of the tower I began to wonder whether my fellow tourists had all dropped acid with their continental breakfasts as all social barriers, all societal norms appeared to have been abandoned as seemingly ordinary people, from every corner of the world, gleefully indulged in the most spectacular show of uninhibited public exhibitionism I have ever witnessed.

 Believe me, the pictures you see are but the tip of the iceberg – a mere sampling of the strange behavior that seemed to have taken hold of the crowd to a point whereby anyone it seemed could, would, and did do the most unlikely things – to the complete joy, encouragement and unending amusement of their companions.